Resources: Blood Test

 Free T3 – This test measures the amount of thyroid hormone T3 that is “free” or not bound to carrier proteins.

 Blood Sugar / Diabetes tests.

 Glucose – This is a measure of the sugar level in your Blood.
 High values are associated with eating before the test, and diabetes.
-The normal range for a fasting glucose is 60 to125 milligrams per deciliter of Blood (mg/dL).
+The normal range for fasting glucose is 60 to125 milligrams per deciliter of blood (mg/dL).
 According to ADA criteria, diabetes is diagnosed with a fasting plasma glucose of 126 or more.
-A precursor, Impaired Fasting Glucose (IFG) is defined as reading of fasting glucose levels of 110 to 125.
+A precursor, Impaired Fasting Glucose (IFG) is defined as the reading of fasting glucose levels of 110 to 125.
 Sometimes a glucose tolerance test, which involves giving you a sugary drink followed by several Blood glucose tests, is necessary to properly sort out normal from IFG from diabetes.

 Glycohemoglobin (Hemoglobin A1 or A1c, HbA1c) – Glycohemoglobin measures the amount of glucose chemically attached to your red Blood cells.
 Since Blood cells live about three months, it tells us your average glucose for the last six to eight weeks.
 A high level suggests poor diabetes control.
 Normal HbA1C is below 5 or so, the goal in Diabetes care is to keep it below 7.
 If this number is above 8 it is definitely time to change medications or treatment for your sugar.